magento/knowledge-base/src/troubleshooting/general/cloud-site-is-slow.md

   error 403 "Forbidden";
   }`

-For more information on blocking IP addresses, see the [Fastly Adobe Commerce module guide](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/BLOCKING.md)
+For more information on blocking IP addresses, see the [Fastly Adobe Commerce module guide](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/BLOCKING.md) in GitHub.